 Unfortunately, he did not have time to get some cuttings to bring home.
 He knew he would be back in about 6 weeks, and planned to get some cuttings then.

 On his return, the entire stand of Costa Rican “Black” was gone.
-Cut to the ground to make the road wider.
+Cut to the ground, roots gone to make the road wider.
 Jim searched and searched for a cutting and found a small “piece of cane” which he brought back to propagate.

-That small piece if Costa Rican “Black” cane was the beginning of Jim’s landscape signature.
+That small piece of Costa Rican “Black” cane was the beginning of Jim’s landscape signature.
 It was and is a one of a kind plant.

 Jim passed a few years ago.
 With him a wealth of landscape design and plant knowledge passed as well.
 But his signature plant lives on in – Costa Rican “Black.”

 Other Popular Varieties Of Cordyline Plants